bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 Support is built in for simultaneous input from multiple sources, including multiple joysticks, and by default each joystick can provide up to 32 axis ranges and 32 buttons.
 {% end %}

+#### Axis Calibration

+Axis calibration options are provided to improve control and compensate for joystick degradation:
+{{ easy_image(src="joystick-calibration", width=600, center=true) }}

+- Exponential scaling reduces the output change near the center of an axis, and increases it towards the edges
+   - Higher values can improve fine control at low thrust levels (e.g. slow speeds), at the expense of less control fidelity at higher thrusts/speeds
+- Dead-bands zero-out inputs at the center
+   - This helps to avoid undesired input values when there is slop in the axis spring (i.e. "stick drift")
+   - The auto-calibration option allows wiggling the axis sticks in the region where the spring is not engaging, to detect the zone the axes will return to when released
+   - Large dead-zones make fine control difficult, so if your joystick is suffering from signficant stick drift it is a good idea to repair or replace it

 #### Joystick Protocols